-At the time of printing this guide, the following states required insurance companies to offer at least one kind of Medigap policy to people with Medicare under 65:
+At the time of printing this guide, these states required insurance companies to offer at least one kind of Medigap policy to people with Medicare under 65:

 - California

 - Colorado

 - Connecticut

 - Delaware

 - Florida

 - Georgia

 - Hawaii

 - Illinois

 - Kansas

+- Kentucky

 - Louisiana

 - Maine

 - Maryland

 - Massachusetts

 - Michigan

 - Minnesota

 - Mississippi

 - Missouri

 - Montana

 - New Hampshire

 - New Jersey

 - New York

 - North Carolina

 - Oklahoma

 - Oregon

 - Pennsylvania

 - South Dakota

 - Tennessee

 - Texas

 - Vermont

 - Wisconsin

-Note: Some states provide these rights to all people with Medicare under age 65, while others only extend them to those who are eligible for Medicare by reason of disability or only to those with ESRD.
+Note: Some states provide these rights to all people with Medicare under 65, while others only extend them to people eligible for Medicare because of disability or only to people with ESRD.
 Check with your State Insurance Department about what rights you might have under state law.

-Even if your state isn't on the list above, some insurance companies may voluntarily sell Medigap policies to people under 65, although they'll probably cost you more than Medigap policies sold to people over 65, and they can use medical underwriting.
-Check with your State Insurance Department about what rights you might have under state law.
+Even if your state isn't on the list above, some insurance companies may voluntarily sell Medigap policies to people under 65, although they'll probably cost you more than Medigap policies sold to people over 65, and they can probably use medical underwriting.
+Also, some of the federal guarantee rights are available to people with Medicare under 65, see pages 21-24.
+Check with your State Insurance Department about what additional rights you might have under state law.